patternhelloworld/laravel-final-logger/README.md

 ```
 ##### Set certain properties to empty (due to reducing size of log files or whatever...)
 The advantage of the library is that it is possible to set certain properties empty in payload hierarchy.
-Let's say we are setting the property 'binary' empty and 'img_cnt' empty at an uri (api/v2/final-test-uri/images).
+Let's say we are setting the property 'stats' empty and 'img_cnt' empty at an uri (api/v2/final-test-uri/images).

 ```json
 {